cabforum/smime/SBR.md

 ### 5.2.1  Trusted roles

 ### 5.2.2  Number of persons required per task
+The CA Private Key SHALL be backed up, stored, and recovered only by personnel in trusted roles using, at least, dual control in a physically secured environment.
 ### 5.2.3  Identification and authentication for each role

 ### 5.2.4  Roles requiring separation of duties